reiver/interledger-fellowship/README.md

 ## De-Risk

+Why am I uniquely positioned to build this‽

 I am building **AssetFlow** based on my experience in **banking**, **fintech**, **payments infrastructure**, **identity systems**, and **social platforms**.

 I am a veteran technologist in these areas, with a deep understanding of how these industries and technologies work.
 As well as a knowhow of how to navigate the regulatory environments in which they exist in.

-I have already successfully created a number of services in this space, now used by millions of people:
+I have already successfully created services in this space, now used by millions of people:

 * the **neo-bank** *Koho* — the largest fintech in Canada
 * the **identity verification service** *Trulioo* — one of the two major IVSes in Canada

+**I.e., I literally created both a *neo-bank* and a *identity verification service* from scratch.**

 The **AssetFlow** project directly sits at the intersection my existing compentancies.
-And, is similar to woork I have previously done and led in banking, identity verification, and large-scale social systems.
+And, is similar to work I have previously done and led in banking, identity verification, and large-scale social systems.

 The technical and regulatory components of **AssetFlow** are all areas where I have shipped production systems at scale.